Dasha Mart Gets Festive While Flaunting Her Curvy Physique In Red Bikini & Santa Hat

-Russian beauty and social media star Dasha Mart continues to infuse her already alluring Instagram timeline with a bevy of bodacious new snapshots on an almost-daily basis.
-Her latest provocative pictorial — which was uploaded on the afternoon before the New Year’s Eve festivities began — featured the famously flexible model on the beach in a skimpy, red bikini and a Santa hat to match.
+Russian beauty and social media star Dasha Mart continues to infuse her already alluring Instagram timeline with a bevy of bodacious new snapshots on an almost daily basis.
+Her latest provocative pictorial -- which was uploaded on the afternoon before the New Year's Eve festivities began -- featured the famously flexible model on the beach in a skimpy, red bikini and a Santa hat to match.

 The tempting, two-pic slideshow was a suitable serving of eye candy for her 2 million followers on the platform, as it offered clear views of her alluring assets from both the front and the back.

 In the accompanying caption, the statuesque 31-year-old wished everyone a happy new year in English.
-She also asked her fans about 2021 and revealed that she would be in Miami — the upload’s geotagged location — for another day, as translated from Russian via Google.
+She also asked her fans about 2021 and revealed that she would be in Miami -- the upload's geotagged location -- for another day, as translated from Russian via Google Translate.

 Although a number of those that responded in the post's comments section offered their own New Year's well-wishes, an overwhelming number of replies came in the form of virtual catcalls, wolf whistles and declarations of love.